 As of the acquisition date, the Company began to formulate an exit and restructuring plan for certain ESG facilities in North America and Europe, which was finalized during the fiscal year ended March 31, 2003.
-These facilities, located in the United Kingdom, Germany and the United States, were restructured due mainly to excess capacity brought about by the ESG acquisition and relatively high production costs at these locations compared to other EnerSys facilities.
-The facilities in the United Kingdom and Germany remain open, however, as either a distribution center or as a facility with a significantly reduced manufacturing capacity.
-The facility in the United States has been closed.
-The exit and restructuring plan affected direct, indirect and certain administrative personnel.
-As of March 22, 2002, the Company recorded a liability of \$7,873 related to involuntary termination of employees and \$10,300 for the cancellation of certain contractual obligations, which represents the cancellation of a contract that required the Company to purchase steam at the Germany location.
+As of March 22, 2002, the Company recorded a liability of \$7,873 related to involuntary termination of employees and \$10,300 for the cancellation of certain contractual obligations.
 During the fiscal year ended March 31, 2003, the Company paid \$9,687 for the termination of employees and \$2,287 for the contractual obligations.
 During the fiscal year ended March 31, 2004, the Company paid \$4,054 for the termination of employees and \$1,294 for the contractual obligations.
 All cash payments were charged against the liability established in purchase accounting.